talla-ui/talla-ui/docs/content/en/docs/topics/app-architecture/services.md

 ## Registering a service <!--{#adding}-->

-To register a service with the application context, use the {@link GlobalContext.addService app.addService()} method.
+To register a service with the application context, use the {@link AppContext.addService app.addService()} method.
 This method takes an instance of the service class, and adds it to the service context immediately — i.e. the instance of {@link ServiceContext} available through `app.services`.
-Since the method returns the app context itself, you can chain the method call with other app context methods such as {@link GlobalContext.addActivity addActivity()}.
+Since the method returns the app context itself, you can chain the method call with other app context methods such as {@link AppContext.addActivity addActivity()}.

-- {@link GlobalContext.addService}
+- {@link AppContext.addService}
 - {@link ServiceContext +}

 ```ts